 White Pine Charter School

-Founded in 2001, White Pine Charter School (District 461) is the largest and oldest charter school in Eastern Idaho.
-We currently serve more than 450 students in kindergarten through 8th grade, with our students coming from Idaho Falls, Ammon, Rigby, and Shelley.
-The school is located in a 50,000-square-foot facility at 2959 John Adams Parkway in Ammon, approximately one mile northeast of the College of Eastern Idaho.
+Founded in 2001, White Pine Charter School (District 464) is the largest and oldest charter school in Eastern Idaho.
+We currently serve more than 600 students in kindergarten through 9th grade, with our students coming from Idaho Falls, Ammon, Rigby, and Shelley.
+The school is located in a 30,000-square-foot facility at 2959 John Adams Parkway in Ammon, approximately one mile northeast of the College of Eastern Idaho.
+Our new STEM Academy opened Fall of 2019 and is located on 2664 1st Street in Ammon.

 Our Demographics: Success For Every Student